crytic/building-secure-contracts/program-analysis/echidna/Exercise-5.md

   - `UnstoppableLender`
   - `ReceiverUnstoppable`

+No skeleton will be provided for this exercise.

 ## Goals

 - Setup the testing environment with the right contracts and necessary balances.
 - Add a property to check whether `UnstoppableLender` can always provide flash loans.
 - Create `config.yaml` with the necessary configuration option(s).
-Use the [`template.yaml`](./exercises/exercise5/template.yaml) file as a starting point.
-Consider if blacklisting specific functions that will definitely revert when called by an EOA will aid in Echidna's exploration.
 - Once Echidna finds the bug, fix the issue, and re-try your property with Echidna.

-Hint: You might have to use the `--multi-abi` flag in this exercise.
+Hint: You might have to use the `multi-abi` configuration option in this exercise.
 ## Solution

 This solution can be found in [exercises/exercise5/solution.sol](./exercises/exercise5/solution.sol)